Stranger kidnapped baby from San Jose home while grandmother was unloading groceries, police say

 The baby carrier is black in color with a white blanket.

-Officers say the 3-month-old's name is Brandon Cuellar, and is he wearing a white long sleeve onesie with dinosaurs on it.
+Officers say the 3-month-old is he wearing a white long sleeve onesie with dinosaurs on it.
 The baby carrier is black in color with a white blanket.

 3/ The baby is Brandon Cuellar, 3 months old.
 He was wearing a white long sleeve onesie with dinosaurs on it. pic.twitter.com/qMVUOmW8Oo— San José Police Media Relations (@SJPD_PIO) April 26, 2022